yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 measurement, duration, number etc.
 “Lesser” is used to denote something not so great as the other one.
-## Examples
+Examples:-
 Maths is less difficult than Enlgish.
 She agreed to plead guilty to a lesser charge.

-# # RULE 113: While making comparisons, it is necessary to look at the things being
+# RULE 113: While making comparisons, it is necessary to look at the things being

 compared:

 .

-## Examples
+Examples:-
 The weather of Delhi is far better than
 Mumbai.
 [Incorrect]
 The weather of Delhi is far better than the